Langboat/mengzi-retrieval-lm/README.md

 --config config_IVF1024PQ48.json \
 --db_path
 ```
-`Keep in mind that the config IVF1024PQ48.json shard count must match the number of downloaded indexes.`
+> * **Keep in mind that the config IVF1024PQ48.json shard count must match the number of downloaded indexes.**
+> * This config has been tested on the A100-40G, so if you have a different GPU, we recommend adjusting it to your hardware.

 · db_path：the database's download location from huggingface.